 And as Carbon Brief reported: “The ruling (removed from the Charity Commission’s website but obtainable from them on request) stated that “the Charity’s current activities must cease immediately” and that it needed to make a “clear separation” from Atlantic Bridge Inc (set up by ALEC) in the US.”

 The Atlantic Bridge’s UK executive director was Adam Werritty, a close lobbyist friend of Liam Fox.
 Werritty’s role as an unofficial, unauthorised advisor to Fox as Defence Secretary later led to Fox resigning as secretary.

 From 2007 to 2009, Catherine Bray was the US executive director.
 During this time Bray was also the director of international relations at ALEC.
-Prior to that she worked as Chief of Staff for the UK Conservatives Whip’s office at the European Parliament as well as a former adviser to the climate-change sceptic Roger Helmer, a Tory MEP at the time.
+Prior to that she worked as Chief of Staff for the UK Conservatives Whip’s office at the European Parliament as well as a former adviser to the climate science denier Roger Helmer, a Tory MEP at the time.

 Known funders of the Atlantic Bridge include Australian hedge fund manager Michael Hintze.
 Hintze, a prominent Conservative Party donor, later went on to fund the UK’s climate science denial think tank the Global Warming Policy Foundation.
 As the Guardian reported: “The [Atlantic Bridge] accounts also show that £104,000 – or 58% of the charities voluntary income – had come from one source: the Hintze Family Foundation.”

 “We are trying to bring people together who have common interests and to recognise that in an ever more globalised economy, we will all be called upon to defend those common interests.”